 Gateway

-The gateway collector deployment pattern consists of applications (or other collectors) sending telemetry signals to a single OTLP endpoint provided by one or more collector instances running as a standalone service (for example, a deployment in Kubernetes), typically per cluster, per data center or per region.
+The gateway Collector deployment pattern consists of applications or other Collectors sending telemetry signals to a single OTLP endpoint.
+This endpoint is provided by one or more Collector instances running as a standalone service, for example, in a Kubernetes deployment.
+Typically, an endpoint is provided per cluster, per data center, or per region.

-In the general case you can use an out-of-the-box load balancer to distribute the load amongst the collectors:
+In general, you can use an out-of-the-box load balancer to distribute the load among the Collectors:

-For use cases where the processing of the telemetry data processing has to happen in a specific collector, you would use a two-tiered setup with a collector that has a pipeline configured with the Trace ID/Service-name aware load-balancing exporter in the first tier and the collectors handling the scale out in the second tier.
-For example, you will need to use the load-balancing exporter when using the Tail Sampling processor so that all spans for a given trace reach the same collector instance where the tail sampling policy is applied.
+For use cases where telemetry data must be processed in a specific Collector, use a two-tiered setup.
+The first tier Collector has a pipeline configured with the Trace ID/service-name-aware load-balancing exporter.
+In the second tier, each Collector receives and processes telemetry that can be directed specifically to it.
+For example, you can use the load-balancing exporter in your first tier to send data to a second-tier Collector configured with the tail sampling processor so all spans for a given trace reach the same Collector instance where the tail sampling policy is applied.

 - In the app, the SDK is configured to send OTLP data to a central location.

-- A collector configured using the load-balancing exporter that distributes signals to a group of collectors.
+- A Collector is configured to use the load-balancing exporter to distribute signals to a group of Collectors.

-- The collectors are configured to send telemetry data to one or more backends.
+- The Collectors send telemetry data to one or more backends.

 Examples